 Hire a few reliable and trustworthy individuals who can help you handle your catering business operations.
 You can also outsource different segments of your catering business to streamline your initial business operations and get efficient results without compromising on quality.

-You can rent out or purchase commonly used cooking utensils to ensure you can achieve the desired outcomes for your customers.
+You can rent out or purchase commonly used cooking or serving utensils to ensure you can achieve the desired outcomes for your customers.

 5. Use affordable marketing strategies